It's windy (2011) Anuli Croon

 CBK Rotterdam, in collaboration with Havensteder and Sonor, developed a plan to provide renovated ornament frames around the Zwaanshals with a work of art.
 In total, seven new paintings were added to 2011 and two well-known works were restored.
 One of those new works is this painting by Rotterdam artist Anuli Croon, placed on the corner of Witte Zwaanhof and Zwaanshals.
 Croon paints city people: her mechanical looking lines, the industrial surfaces and patterns and hard colors are far removed from any nature.
 Cartoonesk flips the hair of the characters around their blue or off-white faces.
 Croon's work seems to have been made with a computer rather than painted by hand.
 To match a city like Rotterdam, these figures have been put down dynamically and in a monumental grand way.
 They almost seem to burst out of the list.

 Anuli Croon (Leeuwarden, 1964) lives and works in Rotterdam.
-In 1989 she graduated from the Academy of Art and Design in 's-Hertogenbosch.
+In 1989 she graduated from the Academy for Art and Design in 's-Hertogenbosch.
 In January 1990 she moved to Rotterdam.
-Croon paints along the lines of the cartoon.
+Croon paints in the style of the cartoon.
 Her work is colorful and looks simple without being simplistic.
-The two-dimensional representation fully conforms to the flat surface of canvas, wall or wall.
+The two-dimensional representation completely conforms to the flat surface of the canvas, wall or wall.
 Croon has completed various assignments in the (semi-) public space of the Netherlands, including in Pendrecht and the Oude Noorden.

 Witte Zwaanhof 58, 3035 ZJ Rotterdam, Netherlands